typhonjs-typedoc/typedoc-theme-dmt/README.md

 [![Discord](https://img.shields.io/discord/737953117999726592?label=TyphonJS%20Discord)](https://discord.gg/mnbgN8f)
 [![Twitch](https://img.shields.io/twitch/status/typhonrt?style=social)](https://www.twitch.tv/typhonrt)

-Provides a modern and customizable UX augmentation to the default TypeDoc theme; may I introduce you to the "Default Modern Theme" / DMT.
-This theme is perfect for small to very large documentation efforts and approaches a ~90% reduction in disk space utilized and 80% speed up in generation.
-The approach taken is not to provide a theme replacement, but an augmentation of the output from the default theme.
+Provides a customizable UX augmentation to the default TypeDoc theme bringing final mile fit and finish.
+The approach taken is not to provide a theme replacement, but an augmentation of the output from the default theme providing enhanced usability, features, and polish.
+A large benefit to this approach is that it allows the Default Modern Theme (DMT) to keep up with new releases and features of TypeDoc.

-The main source of disk space utilization and doc generation time for the default TypeDoc theme is the left-hand navigation panel.
-As the number of doc pages grows that index per page grows large and each static HTML page increases size.
-This accounts for ~90% disk space utilized for generated docs.
-See this [TypeDoc issue](https://github.com/TypeStrong/typedoc/issues/2287) for a discussion.
-The DMT caches the left-hand navigation and immediately turns off that aspect of TypeDoc during doc generation creating a Svelte powered web component that is loaded for all pages eliminating the duplication of the nav HTML per page.
-It looks and responds just like the default theme.
-Note that for TypeDoc `0.24.8+` you need to enable the `navigation: { fullTree: true }` option to generate the full tree; this is a new undocumented TypeDoc option; see configuration example below.

-Additionally, the default main search index is altered to use compressed MessagePack instead of JSON reducing the search index size just over 90%.
-A more attractive Svelte component also powers the main search index.
-Currently, the main search index has the same functionality as the default theme, but I will be investigating options to make it more powerful in future updates especially for large projects.

-Other changes from the default theme include styles and usage of modern CSS features like `container queries` to provide better font size changes for different screen orientations.
-There are additional keyboard hotkeys available:
-- `<Alt-S>`: Show and focus the main search entry.
-- `<Alt-N>`: Focus the current selected item in the left-hand navigation panel (a11y).
-- `<Alt-O>`: Focus the first entry in the `On This Page` section (a11y).

 ## Installation: